MuchAdoNet/muchadonet.github.io/docs/commands.md

 # Commands

-To execute a SQL statement, call `Command` on the connector with the SQL you want to execute, chained with a call to `ExecuteAsync` to execute that SQL. `ExecuteAsync` returns the number of rows affected (or whatever `ExecuteNonQueryAsync` returns for your provider).
+To execute a SQL statement, call `Command` on the connector with the SQL you want to execute, chained with a call to `ExecuteAsync` to execute that SQL. `ExecuteAsync` returns the number of rows affected.

 ```csharp
 await connector